PoisotLab/ms_network_prediction/manuscript.md

 (e.g resilience to environmental change vs extinctions) [@Dominguez-Garcia2019UnvDim] and how different disturbances propagate across levels of biological organization [@Kefi2019AdvOur; @Gravel2016StaCom].

-### How are interaction strengths actually estimated?

-In some contexts, interaction strength can be estimated via functional foraging [@Portalier2019MecPre], where the primary basis for inferring interaction is foraging behavior like searching, capture and handling times.
-In food-webs, metabolic based models use body mass, metabolic demands, and energy loss to infer energy fluxes between organisms [@Yodzis1992BodSiz;
-@Berlow2009SimPre].
-Food-web energetics models can be incorporated at various resolutions for a specific network, ranging from individual-based data to more lumped data at the species level or trophic group, depending on data availability [@Barnes2018EneFlu; @Berlow2009SimPre].

 ### What taxonomic scales are suitable for the prediction of species interactions?